 Treatment plans are crafted to meet the unique needs of each patient, including young people with a broad range of congenital amputations and syndromes, acquired amputations and those undergoing frame treatment for limb lengthening or angular correction and limb salvage.
 We develop and coordinate programs to be utilized by local therapists and agencies in the patient’s home community which is especially important when patients come from a distance.

 An evaluation should be made as soon as possible after your child’s birth or amputation.
 We can discuss a treatment plan and provide information about resources and other support services available to your child and family.
 Our team also can provide second opinions.

-Patients generally visit the center three to four times a year.
+Patients generally visit the center two to three times a year.
 Your child’s schedule depends on circumstances unique to him or her.
 We’ll assess your child at each visit on things like orthopedic condition, growth and developmental needs.

 Young patients come to us for a wide variety of conditions, including:

 • Proximal femoral focal deficiency (PFFD)

 • Fibular hemimelia

 • Absence or hypoplasia of the radius, ulna